aimms/language-reference/procedural-language-components/procedures-and-functions/internal-procedures.rst

 This attribute is available for non-predefined procedures.
-It is a comma-separated list of prefices of runtime libraries, identifiers from which are used in the procedure.
+It is a comma-separated list of prefices of runtime libraries, identifiers from which are used in the body of the procedure.
 For more information please refer to the section :ref:`sec:module.runtime` and in particular rubric :ref:`rubric:runtime.usesruntimelibs`